 Today, reggaetón artists are headliners at festivals like Coachella and Lollapalooza.
 Cortez himself has headlined festivals like Baja Beach Fest in Mexico.
 Now, he’s the only Latinx artist to perform at the Bacardí Art Motel inside the 2021 Life Is Beautiful festival in Las Vegas.
-(In case you’re curious, his favourite Bacardí drink is a classic rum and cranberry juice mix.)
+(In case you’re curious, his favorite Bacardí drink is a classic rum and cranberry juice mix.)
 But Cortez says his mission is to have other Latinx artists join him on events like this.

 “For me, it’s great to fly my flag wherever I go,” he says.
 “But I think it’s all about showing that we are capable of being there.”